aminem0/dwc-owl-rdf/README.md

 ### Joseph Rock herbarium

 Both [the GBIF endpoint](https://serv.biokic.asu.edu/pacific/portal/content/dwca/HAW_DwC-A.zip) and [the alternative identifier link](https://serv.biokic.asu.edu/pacific/portal/collections/misc/collprofiles.php?collid=1) are dead.
 The collection's [link on iDigBio](https://portal.idigbio.org/portal/recordsets/959c0dc4-fcf3-477e-af63-c00a005dbc0a) shows a collection with a differing amount of occurrences.
 Likewise, visiting [the University of Hawaiʻi at Mānoa webpage](https://manoa.hawaii.edu/herbarium/) gives no link to visit the digitized collection.
 Consequently, there seems to be no direct way to obtain the dataset than through the method described above.

-### Colombia bird ring

-The dataset is different than others for the following reasons:

-1. It is written entirely in Spanish, whereas the others were written in English (even the crop flower visit, that was conducted in Japan).
-This provides a good test case of how to use language tags in RDF for biodiversity datasets.
-2. It contains a `permit.txt` extension.
-This extension is a recognized extension, [the GGBN permit extension](https://rs.gbif.org/extension/ggbn/permit_2022-08-08.xml).
-However, the use is quite different than what is defined in the extension schema.

-On the surface, the entry for `permit:permitType` of `Permiso de recolección de especímenes de especies silvestres` seems similar to `Collecting Permit`, it is not one of the restricted

-Likewise, the value of `Permiso vigente` is not valid Finally, the given value for `permit:permitText` of `ANLA:01102:2022:SELVA` is probably not valid.
-The entry is supposed to be a text entry of the permit.
-What is given instead is a value that looks like a URN, but is not.
-Consequently, if it were a URN, it would be better-suited for the property `permit:permitURI`, with ANLA standing for [Autoridad Nacional de Licencias Ambientales](https://www.anla.gov.co/).

-Nonetheless, it will offer an example of how permit information can be supplied in biodiversity datasets.
-This can be especially important when dealing with sensitive species, or species for which handling requires particular governmental accreditation.

-Semantically, it requires the creation of a new class, `dwc:Permit`, which can be the OOOO of these properties.
-This is mainly because a sampling permit, is OOOOO

- Accordingly, two new object properties are created `dwcdp:allowsFor` and `dwcdp:issuedBy`.
-The first, `dwcdp:allowsFor`, links the `dwc:Permit` instance to the `dwc:Events` it allows for.
-This relationship is one-to-many, as one permit is valid for carrying out several sampling events.
-The second, `dwcdp:issuedBy`, relates the `dwc:Permit` to the `dcterms:Agent` that issued it.
-This `dcterms:Agent` is usually a governmental organization, responsible for evaluating, granting, and monitoring environmental licenses and permits, such as ANLA in Colombia.

-In the end,

 ## Value of revisiting datasets